kcrary/istari/docs/terms.md

   [assistance to the typechecker](typechecking.html#coping-strategies) (`ann`, `ap`, `fnann`, `manualf`).

+- Soft-strict: like a soft constant, except that when unification is presented with a constraint equating two terms whose head are the same soft-strict constant, unification will unify the corresponding terms along the spine, rather than unfolding the constant.

+   Note that Istari does not check that this is correct.
+Marking a constant as soft-strict that is not actually strict will not compromise soundness, but it will cause unification to fail sometimes when it need not fail.

 A constant's opacity can be altered using the function `setOpacity`.
 Since opacities can be altered, an opaque constant is not entirely abstract.
 To make a constant abstract, one may delete a constant's